mattlianje/testd/README.md

 - Works beautifully in REPL
 - Drop **TestD.scala** in like a header file
 - Easily extensible with your own algebras
-- ✅ Batteries included Spark support (see Spark Integration)
+- Batteries included Spark support (see Spark Integration)

 ## FAQ

 **Q: Why TestD?**
-- Because test data is critical - and painful to maintain in brittle case classes, external JSON, or scattered files.
+- Because test data is critical - and painful to maintain in brittle case classes, or junk files outside your code.

 **Q: Sure, but why?**
-- You define clean tabular data once, and reuse/compose it across systems.
-Spark is one target - plug in your own algebras and extension methods.
+- Because **TestD** lets you define tabular data once, then reuse & compose it across systems.
+(Spark is just one target), plug in your own algebras and extension methods.

 **Q: Why a spreadsheet format?**
 - Because it’s visual, writable by humans, easy to diff and battle-tested for centuries (even if derided in some CS circles).